BoevaLab/CanSig/docs/preprocessing.rst

-For scoring, we use scanpy's `score_genes` function with log library size normalized counts as input and we apply the scoring function per batch and not on the combined dataset.
+For scoring, we use scanpy's `score_genes` function with log library size normalized counts as input.
+We apply the scoring function per batch and not on the combined dataset.
 See `score_genes <https://scanpy.readthedocs.io/en/stable/generated/scanpy.tl.score_genes.html>`_ for more details.